ppy/osu-wiki/wiki/People/Beatmap_Nominators/Rules/en.md

 The rules listed here affect what [Beatmap Nominators](/wiki/People/Beatmap_Nominators) can and cannot do when nominating beatmaps as well as set the tone for the general conduct expected from them.
 These rules are the result of discussion within the [Nomination Assessment Team](/wiki/People/Nomination_Assessment_Team) (NAT) and have taken into account feedback from the Beatmap Nominators upon their proposal.

 Beatmap Nominators possess the tools to nominate beatmaps and shape the world of osu! by promoting new content towards being included in the official listings; for this reason, they have to abide by the rules at all times.
 Violating any of these may get the respective Beatmap Nominator removed from the Beatmap Nominators.
-Violations of those rules may be reported to a member of the NAT directly via the [BN Management website](https://bn.mappersguild.com/reports).
+Violations of those rules may be reported to the NAT directly via the [BN Management website](https://bn.mappersguild.com/reports).

 ## Expectations